spockwangs/spockwangs.github.com/_posts/2012-02-03-epigrams-on-programming.md

 The purpose of abstracting is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 -- Dijkstra

+Program into a programming language, not in it.
+-- p.235, _The Science of Programming_